mjgs/mjgs.github.io/_posts/2020/2020-01-17-new-linkblog-feature-rss-atom-and-json-feeds.md

 The advantge of using your custom domain url is that theorectically if you ever needed to move your linkblog to another provider, then as long as you still own the custom domain, that could be done without the people already using your feed having to update to a new url.

 If you try to load these pages in a browser you'll see lots of strange looking text with HTML tags, but you will also notice that your daily posts are within \<item\> elements.
 Computers can read these feeds easily.
-The vaste majority if the time though you never need to read the actual feed, you only really have to copy and paste the urls of the feed.
+The vaste majority of the time though you never need to read the actual feed, you only really have to copy and paste the urls of the feed.

 The most common type of feed is RSS so that's what is used in your navbar.
 Atom and JSON versions of the feed are also available by replacing 'rss' in the url with 'atom' or 'json'.

-A very typically thing people do with feeds is add them to their feed reader, which makes it possible to read many sites from 1 place rather than have to remember to visit all the sites individually.
-Seen like this, feeds are very similar to the follow feature seen in many social media sites, they have the advantage of working across many sites, though they are a bit more complicated.
+A very typical thing people do with feeds is add them to their feed reader, which makes it possible to read many sites from 1 place rather than have to remember to visit all the sites individually.
+Seen like this, feeds are very similar to the follow feature in many social media sites, they have the advantage of working across many different sites, though they are a bit more complicated.

 Feeds also make it possible to do things automatically with your posts, like posting them to sites like Twitter or Facebook.
-For example I have setup my lnkblog so days are posted to my Twitter account [@markjgsmith](https://twitter.com/markjgsmith).
+For example I have setup my linkblog so days are posted to my Twitter account [@markjgsmith](https://twitter.com/markjgsmith).
 There are lots of 3rd party online sites that offer rss-to-[insert favorite social media site] type services.

-For a more detailed decription about feeds check out the [You Need Feeds](https://www.youneedfeeds.com) site.
+For a more detailed description about feeds check out the [You Need Feeds](https://www.youneedfeeds.com) site.
 Also useful is this [list of rss feeds for social media sites](https://www.labnol.org/internet/rss-feeds-directory/21242/) which might give you some ideas about what is possible.

 If you want to try out running a linkblog then signup for the 14 day [free trial](https://linkblog.io/signup), after the trial it's just a few dollars per year.